tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/生命周期管理/配置生命周期_intl_en.md

 With lifecycle configuration, certain predefined actions can be automatically performed when a rule is applied to objects.
 For example:

-- Transition: transitions objects to the STANDARD_IA, INTELLIGENT_TIERING, ARCHIVE or DEEP_ARCHIVE storage class after a specified time of period.
+- Transition: transitions objects to the STANDARD_IA, INTELLIGENT_TIERING, ARCHIVE or DEEP_ARCHIVE storage class after a specified period.
 - Expiration: automatically delete objects after their specified expiration time.

 For more information, see [Lifecycle Overview](https://intl.cloud.tencent.com/document/product/436/17028) and [Elements of Lifecycle Configuration](https://intl.cloud.tencent.com/document/product/436/17029).